estimation-control-learning-laboratory/estimation-control-learning-laboratory.github.io/_pages/home.md

 ## Welcome!

-At **Estimation, Control. and Learning Laboratory (CELL)**, we design intelligent and adaptive controllers and estimators that thrive in unpredictable, real-world environments.
+At **Control, Estimation, and Learning Laboratory (CELL)**, we design intelligent and adaptive controllers and estimators that thrive in unpredictable, real-world environments.
 We blend control theory, optimization, and machine learning to make robots, drones, and autonomous systems smarter, faster, and more robust.

 ### What We Do
 **Control of complex cyber-physical systems**